Day With(out) Art at the Michigan State University Museum

-Julie Rhoad, executive director of The NAMES Project Foundation explains, “We are thrilled to have the chance to share The AIDS Memorial Quilt with your community.
-These handmade blocks, created by friends and family, tell the stories of individuals who have lost their lives to AIDS.
-We bring you their stories in the hope of inspiring compassion, healing and personal responsibility.
-We thank the MSU Museum for hosting this event and we invite you all out to see what wonderful art we have created together as a nation.”
+Julie Rhoad, Executive Director of The NAMES Project Foundation explains, “We are eager to share The AIDS Memorial Quilt with your community for it is unlike any memorial ever created.
+With teddy bears and Boy Scout badges, love letters and photographs, this American treasure was created by the people for real people who were loved and lost to AIDS.
+We thank the MSU Museum for their visionary efforts in hosting this event and invite you to see what wonderful healing art we have created together as a nation.”

-Sections are continuously on display across the country in schools, churches, community centers, businesses, corporations and a variety of other institutional settings all in the hope of making the realities of HIV and AIDS real, human and immediate.
-To date, more than15 million people have seen The AIDS Memorial Quilt at tens of thousands of display throughout the world.
-Researchers have also developed a new web site and digital app (see: http://www.aidsquilttouch.org) to create more access to the moving memorials in this now iconic and monumental quilt.
+Sections are continuously on display across the country in schools, places of worship, community centers, businesses, corporations and a variety of other institutional settings all in the hope of making the realities of HIV and AIDS real, human and immediate.
+To date, more than 18 million people have seen The AIDS Memorial Quilt at tens of thousands of display throughout the world.
+For more information on The NAMES Project and The AIDS Memorial Quilt, please visit aidsquilt.org.

 The Michigan State University Museum has become known as a center of quilt-related scholarly and educational activities, including the Quilt Index (quiltindex.org), an online tool for centralized public access to quilt and quilt-related materials.
 Thousands of museums and galleries have joined forces with World AIDS Day, creating a national movement on Dec.
 1 called Day With(out) Art, featuring special displays.
 Typically, museums drape an object on display to symbolize the impact, loss and mourning from the AIDS crisis.